min69u/Reforestation/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## What is the hardest part about sky diving?
+The ground.